isc-projects/kea/doc/sphinx/arm/netconf.rst

     }
    }

-Finally, any of the previous examples can be replayed using ``sysrepocfg`` in edit mode as follows:
+Finally, any of the previous examples can be replayed by using ``sysrepocfg`` in edit mode as follows:

 .. code-block:: console

-    # sysrepocfg -d running -f xml -e vi kea-dhcp6-server
+    $ sysrepocfg -d running -f xml -m kea-dhcp6-server --edit

-or, of course, using a NETCONF client like ``netopeer2-cli`` from the `Netopeer2 <https://github.com/CESNET/Netopeer2>`__ NETCONF Toolset.
+or by using a NETCONF client like ``netopeer2-cli`` from the `Netopeer2 <https://github.com/CESNET/Netopeer2>`__ NETCONF Toolset.